 Skip to Content

-Malcolm Wright is a Professor of Marketing at Massey University.
+Professor Malcolm Wright is the MSA Charitable Trust Chair in Marketing at Massey University.
 He is experienced in both the corporate and academic worlds, having previously been managing director of a well-known commercial property company, a Head of School at universities in Australia and New Zealand, and Deputy Pro Vice-Chancellor of Massey Business School.

-His academic interests revolve around branding, consumer behaviour and market research.
-Much of his recent work applies quantitative techniques to address practical marketing problems, such as forecasting innovation and decline, determining the effect of brand and pack information on consumer preferences, and gaining customer insights through virtual reality shopper simulations.
-Malcolm's publications have appeared in journals such as Nature Climate Change, the Journal of the Academy of Marketing Science, the International Journal of Research in Marketing, the Journal of Product Innovation Management, Marketing Letters, the European Journal of Marketing, the Journal of Business Research and the Journal of Advertising Research.
+Malcolm is interested in branding, consumer behaviour and market research.
+Much of his recent work applies quantitative techniques to practically important marketing problems, such as forecasting innovation and decline, measuring citizen reactions to scientific innovations, evaluating the effect brand and pack information on consumer preference, and gaining customer insights through virtual reality shopping simulations.
+His publications have appeared in journals such as Nature Climate Change, Climatic Change, the Journal of the Academy of Marketing Science, the International Journal of Research in Marketing, the Journal of Product Innovation Management, Marketing Letters, the European Journal of Marketing, the Journal of Business Research and the Journal of Advertising Research.

-Malcolm has also spent twenty-five years teaching students about all aspects of marketing and he is an author of the multi-edition textbook Consumer Behaviour: Applications in Marketing.
-He engages with the broader marketing community through media commentary, as the Chair of the Australian Advisory Board for the Ehrenberg-Bass Institute for Marketing Science, and as a Director of Consumer Insights Ltd.
+Malcolm has also spent twenty-five years teaching students about all aspects of marketing.
+He is an author of the multi-edition textbook Consumer Behaviour: Applications in Marketingm and engages with the broader marketing community through media commentary and as the Chair of the Australian Advisory Board for the Ehrenberg-Bass Institute for Marketing Science.

 Malcolm is also a Fellow of the Australian and New Zealand Marketing Academy.

-Malcolm Wright is a Professor of Marketing at Massey University.
+Professor Malcolm Wright is the MSA Charitable Trust Chair in Marketing at Massey University.

 Branding, consumer behaviour, market research.